KodingKlosty/eSignOut-v2/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br />
-API will run http://localhost:5000 unles otherwise specified.
+API will run http://localhost:5000 unless otherwise specified.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.